ibm-cloud-docs/databases-for-mongodb/getting-started-new.md

 {: ui}

 1. Log in to the {{site.data.keyword.cloud_notm}} console.
-1. Click the [**{{site.data.keyword.databases-for-mongodb}} service**](https://cloud.ibm.com/databases/databases-for-mongodb/create){: external} in the **Catalog**.
+1. Click the [**{{site.data.keyword.databases-for-mongodb}} service**](https://cloud.ibm.com/databases/databases-for-mongodb/create){: external} in the **catalog**.

 1. In **Service Details**, configure the following:
     - **Service name** - The name can be any string and is the name that is used on the web and in the CLI to identify the new deployment.
     - **The Resource group** - If you are organizing your services into [resource groups](/docs/account?topic=account-account_setup), specify the resource group in this field.
 Otherwise, you can leave it at default.
 For more information, see [Managing resource groups](/docs/account?topic=account-rgs).
     - **Location** - The deployment's public cloud region or Satellite location.
-1. **Resource allocation** - Specify initial RAM, disk, and cores for your databases.
+1. **Resource allocation** - Specify the initial RAM, disk, and cores for your databases.
 The minimum sizes of memory and disk are selected by default.
 With dedicated cores, your resource group is given a single-tenant host with a minimum reserve of CPU shares.
-Your deployments are then allocated the number of cores you specify. *Once provisioned, disk cannot be scaled down.*
+Your deployments are then allocated the number of cores that you specify. *Once provisioned, disk cannot be scaled down.*

 1. In **Service Configuration**, configure the following:
     - **Database Version** [Set only at deployment]{: tag-red} - The deployment version of your database.
 To ensure optimal performance, run the preferred version.
 The latest minor version is used automatically.
 For more information, see [Database Versioning Policy](/docs/cloud-databases?topic=cloud-databases-versioning-policy){: external}.
-    - **Database Edition** [Set only at deployment]{: tag-red} - Select the edition you would like to provision.
+    - **Database Edition** [Set only at deployment]{: tag-red} - Select the edition that you would like to provision.
 For more information, see [{{site.data.keyword.databases-for-mongodb}} Plans](/docs/databases-for-mongodb?topic=databases-for-mongodb-mongodb-plans){: external}.
     - **Encryption** - If you use [Key Protect](/docs/cloud-databases?topic=cloud-databases-key-protect&interface=ui), an instance and key can be selected to encrypt the deployment's disk.
 If you do not use your own key, the deployment automatically creates and manages its own disk encryption key.
     - **Endpoints** [Set only at deployment]{: tag-red} - Configure the [Service Endpoints](/docs/cloud-databases?topic=cloud-databases-service-endpoints) on your deployment. *A {{site.data.keyword.databases-for-mongodb}} instance cannot have both public and private endpoints simultaneously*.